Manage Runtime Configuration with decK

 _konnect:

-runtime_group_name: default
+control_plane_name: default

 You can specify a different filename or location, or export the configuration in JSON format:

-deck dump --konnect-runtime-group-name default \
+deck gateway dump --konnect-control-plane-name default \

 --format json \